 RSE: handling objections from parents

-The new RSE requirements are a sensitive subject and you might have to field objections even after the consultation period has ended.
+Your school's RSE requirements are a sensitive subject, so you might have to field objections from parents.
 Learn about the most common ones and how to handle them.

 - Be clear on parents' right to withdraw and your requirements

 - "I told you during the consultation that I didn't want you to teach this"

 - "My child is too young for sex education"

 - "Homosexuality is a sin and I don't want you to teach my kids it's okay"

 - "I want to file a complaint"